brunocoelho1997/brunocoelho1997.github.io/_posts/2020-09-02-naval-battle-game.markdown

 tags: [Holidays, Hawaii]
 ---

-On bachelor's context was developed a Naval Battle Game using Android.
-In this game a user could play single player and multiplayer.
+Within my bachelor’s context, I developed a Naval Battle Game using Android.
+In this game, a user could play single-player and multiplayer.

 ## Features

 ![Main Page]({{site.baseurl}}/assets/img/project_navalbattlegame/main_menu.png)

-As it's possible to see in the previous picture when we open the app is displayed the main menu that allows us to select to play or manage profiles.
-To manage profiles we could:
+The main menu is displayed when we open the app (as we see in the previous image).
+It allows us to select to play or manage profiles.
+To manage profiles, we could:
 * Create/edit/delete profiles,
 * take photos and use them on profiles,
 * see all records from a profile